An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Lipschitz approximation

 \end{proposition} \begin{proof} The proof is analogous to Proposition 8.11 of \cite{ian2024uniqueness}.
 It follows from the estimates on the spherical height which are a consequence of the monotonicity of the frequency.
 See Chapter 3.4 of \cite{DS1}. \end{proof}

-\section{Lipschitz Approximation}
+\section{Lipschitz approximation}

+In this section, we construct the Lipschitz approximation and conclude with some technical estimates regarding measure theoretic excess and its relationship to $L^2$ excess.

-The general assumption for the Lipschitz approximation is the following: \begin{assumption} Suppose that $T$, $\Gamma_i^j$, $\Sigma$, $M$ are as in \ref{a:corneredboundary}, but rather in the ball $\bB_8$.
+The general assumption for the Lipschitz approximation is the following: \begin{assumption} Suppose that $T$, $\Gamma_i^j$, $\Sigma$, $M$ are as in Assumption \ref{a:corneredboundary}, but now defined in the ball $\bB_8$.
 Let $C$ be the unique tangent cone at $0$.
 For a small constant $\varepsilon(Q,m,n,\overline{n})$ we assume

 Moreover we assume that for every $p \in M \cap \bB_2$ and all $0<r<1/8$

 \end{assumption}